Skip to Content

 "All of our gains for bicycling and walking are at risk," the League wrote.
 "If Rep. Graves has his way and the next transportation bill is a 'traditional highway bill,' that could mean zero federal funding for bicycling and walking through 2031."

 That fight finally bore real fruit in 1991, when Congress authorized the creation of the Transportation Enhancements program, which was later renamed as the Transportation Alternatives Set-Aside.
-Today, walking and biking receive just a fraction of our federal infrastructure dollars — the League estimates an average of just $3.75 per person annually — but communities still rely on that money to complement local dollars and build life-saving projects.
+Today, walking and biking receive just a fraction of our federal infrastructure dollars — the League estimates an average of just $3.75 per person annually — but communities still rely on that money to complement local dollars to build life-saving projects.

 After 35 years of the federal government creating safe routes for people outside cars, though, Graves argued that it's time for biking and walking to take a backseat to a theoretical future packed with driverless cars and trucks.